edwinogwel/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists script  lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory /n
-12-file_type script prints the type of the file named iamafile 13-symbolic_link script creates a symbolic link to /bin/ls, named __ls__
+12-file_type script prints the type of the file named iamafile 13-symbolic_link script creates a symbolic link to /bin/ls, named __ls__ 14-copy_html script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory